Zelevar/calculator/README.md

 # calculator
-The simplest calculator in 1 line ;)
+The simplest "calculator" in 1 line ;)